Kong/docs.konghq.com/app/docs/0.10.x/getting-started/quickstart.md

   <strong>Before you start:</strong> Make sure you've <a href="/install/">installed Kong</a> &mdash; It should only take a minute!
 </div>

 In this section, you'll learn how to manage your Kong instance.
-First we'll have you start Kong giving in order to give you access to the RESTful Admin interface to manage your APIs, consumers, and more.
-Data sent through the Admin API is stored in Kong's [datastore][configuration/#datastore-section] (as of `0.8.0`, Kong supports PostgreSQL and Cassandra).
+First we'll have you start Kong giving in order to give you access to the RESTful Admin interface, through which you manage your APIs, consumers, and more.
+Data sent through the Admin API is stored in Kong's [datastore][datastore-section] (Kong supports PostgreSQL and Cassandra).

-**Note:** make sure you have your database instance running and [configured][configuration] in Kong.

 1. ### Start Kong.